25prabhu10/notes/docs/Languages/JavaScript/Tools/Gulp.js/Gulp.js.md

    npm init
    ```

-4. Then install `gulp.js` locally in each project as a development dependency package.
+4. Then install `gulp.js` locally in each project as a development dependency package

    ```bash
    npm install gulp --save-dev
    ```

-5. Now install the required Gulp [plugins](#plugins) that perform tasks.
+5. Now install the required Gulp [plugins](#plugins) that perform tasks

-6. Create a `gulpfile.js` file where all the tasks are written.
+6. Create a `gulpfile.js` file where all the tasks are written

-7. Run `gulp` in command line to execute the tasks.
+7. Run `gulp` in command line to execute the tasks

 ## Structure of Gulp File

-Structure of Gulp file can be divided into 4 parts as shown below.
+Structure of Gulp file can be divided into 4 parts as shown below

 1. Required modules (plugins).